MyNameIsTrez/pixel-sorter/README.md

 1. Clone this repository.
 2. `cd` into it.
 3. Install requirements with `pip install -r requirements.txt`
-4. Run `python sort.py -h` for the usage of the program
+4. Run `python sort.py -h` to see how the program is used

 ## How to turn the output images into videos